1,000+ Opportunities

 DEP disclaims any liability for errors, omissions, or interpretive inconsistencies arising in the context of such translation.
 Site users assume all risk DEP is not responsible for any loss, damage, or harm resulting from reliance on translated text.
 Use translation tool in this website implies understanding and agreement with this assumption and

-Based on current listing details, eligibility includes: Florida's public colleges and universities, regional planning councils, national estuary programs and nonprofit groups may apply if an eligible local government agrees to participate as a partner.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Florida's public colleges and universities, regional planning councils, national estuary programs and nonprofit groups may apply if an eligible local government agrees to participate as a partner.
+Confirm the full requirements in the official notice before applying.